Safia Farkash: Sanctions

-The central bank of the United Arab Emirates ordered in March 2012 all banks and financial institutions in the country to freeze the accounts of Safia Farkash and other high-ranking officials of the Gaddafi regime.
+The Central Bank of the United Arab Emirates ordered in March 2012 all banks and financial institutions in the country to freeze the accounts of Safia Farkash and high-ranking officials of the Gaddafi regime.
 This order was declared in accordance with the UN Security Council's Resolution No. 1970 of 2011, addressing fifteen Libyans whose bank accounts had been frozen for their involvement in violence against the people of Libya.
 In April 2016, she was allowed to return to Libya by the government as part of their efforts to pacify Gaddafi loyalists.